 Filling empty physician openings is daunting in the face of a widespread and worsening physician shortage.
 And it’s even tougher recruiting in rural areas, which may lack big-city amenities or academic opportunities.
-A mix of creativity and persistence can increase the recruiting success rate in rural hospitals — and strategically deploying locum tenens physicians to fill the gaps can buy a hospital the time needed to find the right permanent placement.
+However, it’s not all bad news.
+A 2022 physician survey found that better work/life balance is the #1 motivation for physicians looking to change jobs, which can be a competitive advantage for smaller, rural facilities that offer a slower pace and shorter commute.
+Touting your advantages and a little creativity can increase the success rate in recruiting for rural hospitals.
+And strategically deploying locum tenens physicians to fill the gaps can buy you the time needed to find the right permanent placement.

-Here are some tried-and-tested tips for successful physician recruitment in rural hospitals.
+Here are some tried-and-tested tips for successful physician recruiting for rural hospitals.

 Nail the site visit